1977 South Carolina Gamecocks baseball team

-The 1977 South Carolina Gamecocks baseball team represents the University of South Carolina in the 1977 NCAA Division I baseball season.
+The 1977 South Carolina Gamecocks baseball team represented the University of South Carolina in the 1977 NCAA Division I baseball season.
 The Gamecocks played their home games at the new Gamecock Baseball Field.
 The team was coached by June Raines in his first season at South Carolina.

 The Gamecocks lost the College World Series, defeated by the Arizona State Sun Devils in the championship game.